pkalivas/radiate/README.md

 ## Radiate
-Named after Evoltuionary Radiation.
+Coming from Evoltuionary Radiation.
 > Evolutionary radiation is a rapid increase in the number of species with a common ancestor, characteried by great ecological and morphological diversity
-> - Pascal Neige
+> Pascal Neige

 Radiate is a parallel genetic programming engine capable of evolving solutions for supervised, unsupervised, and general reinforcement learning problems.